Our verdict

 The transparency check below confirms our findings from the smoke test.

-In addition to being breathable, the shoe's upper material is also quite soft, and according to one reviewer, it feels comfortable on the skin.
-It also conforms to the shape of the foot quite well.
+In addition to being breathable, the shoe's upper material is also quite soft, and we find it comfortable on the skin.
+It also conforms to the shape of our feet quite well.

 We also dived deeper and had a look at the upper material through a microscope.